MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule to allow DFS Replication RPC traffic. |
 | Remote Addresses | [Domain Controllers](#domaincontrolleraddresses) |

+This protocol uses a dynamic RPC port by default, but it can be [reconfigured to use a static one](#dfsrstaticport).

 #### File Replication (RPC)

 | Property    | Value |